8kW Solar System Price in Pakistan | Updated 2026

-In 2025, the 8kW solar system price in Pakistan typically ranges between PKR 700,000 and PKR 900,000 for an on-grid setup without batteries, while hybrid systems with battery backup cost around PKR 1.1 million to 1.3 million.
-These systems generate 30–50 kWh of electricity per day, which can save households PKR 45,000 to 75,000 per month on electricity bills.
+In 2026, the 8kW solar system price in Pakistan typically ranges between PKR 684,000 and PKR 923,000 for an on-grid setup without batteries, while hybrid systems with battery backup cost around PKR 1.2 million to 1.7 million.
+These systems generate 32–37 units (kWh) of electricity per day, which is worth roughly PKR 52,800 to 71,500 per month at today’s electricity rates.
+For a smaller home, you can also compare the 5kW solar system price.

 Based on current market rates, here’s an overview of 8kW solar system costs in Pakistan: